Which of these survival foods is considered to be the most unhealthy?

-Seems like a good alternative to a candy bar when the options are limited, as dried fruit is nutritious in the sense that it is just compacted fruit.
+It seems like a good alternative to a candy bar when the options are limited, as dried fruit is nutritious in the sense that it is just compacted fruit.

 By weight, dried fruit actually contains close to 3 ½ times the amount of vitamins, minerals, and fiber than fresh fruit and it is a great source of antioxidants.

 Sugar, sugar, sugar.
 Dried fruit can contain up to 3 times the amount of sugar compared to fresh fruit – no wonder it’s so tasty.
 Ever heard the word “fructose?”
-Well that is the very sugar hiding in dried fruit.
+Well, that is the very sugar hiding in dried fruit.

-When we have extra fructose in the body the liver converts it to VLDL (very low density lipoprotein).
+When we have extra fructose in the body the liver converts it to VLDL (very low-density lipoprotein).
 This is the bad cholesterol that is high in triglycerides.
 The health consequences of high triglycerides include heart disease, diabetes, and obesity.

 For example, let’s look at the very popular dried cranberries.
 Topped on a salad or part of your trail mix, it seems like an added healthy bonus.
 Wrong.
 One cup of fresh cranberries has 4 grams of sugar but one cup of dried cranberries has over 70 grams – that equates to more than 2 bags of M&Ms.

 This extra sugar content also raises the calorie content.
 In general, dried fruit has twice the calories and carbohydrates as fresh fruit.
-While all these no-no’s are added, calcium is subtracted as a result of the drying process.
+While all these no-nos are added, calcium is subtracted as a result of the drying process.